Article I - Organization and Purposes

 Section 8.
 (Resignation) Any member may resign from the Club by filing such intention with the Board of Directors in writing, and such resignation shall not be accepted until all indebtedness to the Club has been paid.
 The Board of Directors may, where circumstances warrant, authorize partial refund of membership dues.

 Section 9.
-(Expulsion or Suspension) Any member guilty of any misconduct or whose conduct is injurious to the character or interest of the PALO ALTO GOLF CLUB may be expelled or suspended from the Club by the affirmative vote of not less than eight members of the Board of Directors.
+(Expulsion or Suspension) Any member guilty of any misconduct or whose conduct is injurious to the character or interest of the PALO ALTO GOLF CLUB may be expelled or suspended from the Club by the affirmative vote of not less than seven members of the Board of Directors.
 The Board of Directors may act on its own or in response to a written complaint signed by any member of the Club in such matters and must deliver a written specification of the charges to the member or members whose conduct is in question under this section.
 The written specification shall also include the time and place of the meeting of the Board of Directors to consider the matter and must be delivered at least ten days prior to said meeting.
 The member or members so notified shall have the opportunity to present a written statement on the matter for consideration or to appear in person before the Board of Directors prior to the Board acting to approve or reject the proposed expulsion or suspension.
 Suspension or expulsion shall result in the forfeiture of all dues and rights of membership until such time as any reinstatement is effectuated in accordance with the procedures for accepting new membership applications.
 The Board of Directors shall be the sole judge of what constitutes misconduct or of what conduct is injurious to the character and interest of the Club.

 Article IV - Board of Directors

 Section 2.
-(Ex-officio Member) In addition to the nine elective directors, as above provided, the immediate past president of the Club (if his term has expired) may serve a one year term as an ex-officio member of the Board of Directors for the following year with full voting privileges.
+(Ex-officio Member) In addition to the elective directors, as above provided, the immediate past president of the Club (if their term has expired) may serve a one year term as an ex-officio member of the Board of Directors for the following year with full voting privileges.
 If the immediate past president chooses not to serve the 4th year, they are excused from further service on the Board.

 Section 3.
-(Tenure of Office) The members of the Board of Directors shall be elected at each annual election for terms of three years each, so that three members shall be elected annually.
+(Tenure of Office) The members of the Board of Directors shall be elected at each annual election for terms of three years each, so that up to three members shall be elected annually.
 No member of the Board of Directors (including the Ex-officio Member) shall be eligible for re-election until one full year after the expiration of the term served.

 Section 4.
-(Officers) The President, Vice-President, Secretary and Treasurer shall be elected within forty days after the annual election at a meeting of the presiding president and the nine Directors and shall hold their respective offices for one year and until their successors are elected and qualified.
+(Officers) The President, Vice-President, Secretary and Treasurer shall be elected within forty days after the annual election at a meeting of the presiding president and the Directors and shall hold their respective offices for one year and until their successors are elected and qualified.

 Section 5.
 (Duties and Powers) It shall be the duty of the Board of Directors to carry out the purposes and objectives of the Club, subject to and in accordance with the by-laws.
 They shall have the power to admit members and to suspend and expel members by ballot; to fill any vacancy that may occur in any office or in the membership of the Board of Directors until the next succeeding annual election subsequent to which successors will be elected and qualified to take office, and to make and amend such other rules and regulations, not inconsistent with these by-laws, as they deem necessary to provide for the operation of the PALO ALTO GOLF CLUB.